 Obviously, another resource for learning Amibroker is this very website.

-I have already written a number of articles about Amibroker and I also provide some free code here.
+I have written a number of articles about Amibroker and I also provide some free code here.
 I have lots more ideas that I will be presenting on the blog in due course too – so stay tuned for that.

 Finally, my courses all detail a number of trading systems written in Amibroker language.
 The code is provided and the full rules are given.
 So, although these courses aren’t specifically about using Amibroker, you will naturally learn some techniques from them nevertheless.

-5. Other online resources
+5. Other Online Resources

-There are many more smart bloggers and traders out there using Amibroker.
+There are many other smart bloggers and traders out there using Amibroker.
 Unfortunately, though, sometimes real life takes over so some blogs do disappear into the ether.
 But here are some of the sites that have helped me over the years: